mozilla/skywriter/docs/releases/notes073.html.markdown

   the command immediately (you'd have to reload the page).
 This works properly now, without reloads. (bug 556345)
 * The "version" command works properly (bug 552672)
+* The correct cursor is now used for the editor (bug 561332)